denyspoltorak/metapatterns-website/metapatterns/content/part-7--appendices/appendix-e--evolutions/evolutions-of-a-shared-repository.md

 +++
 weight = 15
-title = "Shared Repository:"
-description = A shared database can be sharded or divided into private databases.
+title = "Evolutions of a Shared Repository" description = A shared database can be sharded or divided into private databases.
 Space-Based Architecture or Polyglot Persistence help to improve performance.
 +++

-# Shared Repository:
+# Evolutions of a Shared Repository

 Once a database appears, it is unlikely to go away\.
 I see the following evolutions to improve performance of the data layer: